Help your community and support all of our essential services!

 Improving Finances

 UCAN supported programs helping local individuals better manage their money and obtain additional income.
-We were able to help build the financial management skills (budgeting, credit management, credit repair, and credit counseling) for 295 individuals.
-We provided bill pay services for 73 local residents.
-We also supported tax assistance programming helping 1,343 people not only file their taxes, but often to obtain money back from credits.
+We provided Payee services to 88 local residents.
+We also supported tax assistance programming helping 1,513 people not only file their taxes, but to obtain money back from credits.
+The total amount of money returned by the IRS and Oregon Revenue to the tax filers we supported was $1,356,766.

 Received Tax Assistance Programming